Pensioner death benefits

 Survivor’s pension

 A pension is payable to your husband, wife or civil partner and if you left the scheme after 1 April 2008 and are eligible, for your cohabiting partner.
-The only exception to this is if you are female and you left the scheme before 6 April 1988, no survivor’s pension payable.
+The only exception to this is if you are female and you left the scheme before 6 April 1988, then no survivor’s pension is payable.

 You don’t have to provide us with details of your cohabiting partner but we recommend that you do using the Nomination of Cohabiting Partner for Survivor’s Pension form.
 The form and notes provide further information on the criteria for receiving a cohabiting partner’s pension.